It's Easy Being Green: 9 Eco-Focused Travel Experiences in Manitoba

 Advancing the cause:

 Turtle Village is the first Indigenous-owned business to operate within Riding Mountain National Park, which is traditional territory of seven Anishinaabe First Nations.
-Within its first year of operation, Turtle Village has already expanded its experiences to include ice fishing on Clear Lake in large canvas tents heated by woodstove, complete with pre-drilled fishing holes, gear, a coffee and hot chocolate station, and bannock-over-the-fire kits.

 Frontiers North Adventures, Churchill

-Green by design: A leader in Manitoba's tourism industry since 1987, Frontiers North Adventures specializes in wildlife and northern lights adventures in Churchill, the polar bear capital of the world.
-Known for their customized vehicle, the Tundra Buggy®, Frontiers North launched a new Electric Vehicle Tundra Buggy® in fall of 2021.
-The EV Tundra Buggy emits zero emissions and minimal sound, providing a less-intrusive experience for the polar bears and the thousands of guests who travel from around the world to northern Manitoba to see them in the wild.
+Green by design: A leader in Manitoba's tourism industry since 1987, Frontiers North Adventures specializes in wildlife and northern lights adventures in Churchill, the Polar Bear Capital of The World.
+Known for their customized vehicle, the Tundra Buggy®, Frontiers North launched a new Electric Vehicle Tundra Buggy® in the fall of 2021.
+The EV Tundra Buggy emits zero emissions and minimal sound, providing a less-intrusive experience for polar bears and the thousands of guests who travel from around the world to northern Manitoba to see them in the wild.

-Advancing the cause: Frontiers North Adventure's Tundra Buggy® fleet also includes Tundra Buggy One, the research vehicle for Polar Bears International, the only nonprofit dedicated solely to polar bears and the Arctic sea ice.
+Advancing the cause: Frontiers North's Tundra Buggy® fleet also includes Tundra Buggy One, the research vehicle for Polar Bears International, the only nonprofit dedicated solely to polar bears and the Arctic sea ice.
 Through this partnership, Tundra Buggy One hosts scientists as well as Polar Bear Live Cams powered by explore.org, the largest live nature network in the world, reaching millions of viewers.

 Falcon Trails Resort, Whiteshell Provincial Park